sai29/one2n_go_bootcamp/oplog_to_sql_parser/Readme.md

 This project converts **MongoDB oplog entries** (`insert`, `update`, `delete`) into equivalent **SQL statements** that can be executed on a relational database (like PostgreSQL).

 It enables live or batch data migration by continuously parsing MongoDB oplogs and mirroring changes on SQL tables.
+Use your oplog live stream or an oplog json file as input and write to a SQL file or directly to Postgres.

 ---